La Patrie Concert CW QIT

 The La Patrie Concert CW is barely good value, in that it is a high-end Godin classical instrument.
 This is approaching the rarified air realm, where even the slightest improvements start to cost a lot.

 Having had the next model down (La Patrie Presentation) for direct side-by-side comparison, I am well pleased that I purchased the new Concert model.
 It's pretty close to perfect, and it still puts a smile on my face every time I play it - I'd call that a winner.

 Of course, these are still only very well made production instruments.
 For a truly hand-made classical guitar, one could expect to pay at least three times the price - just to get started.
 That said I have encountered a (supposedly) hand-made Spanish Esteve instrument that was a similar price (actually slightly more expensive) and nowhere near as good in build quality.
 Apparently that instrument was an oddity (according to other owners), but it just shows how careful you need to be ... and avoid assumptions.

 At present the La Patrie Concert and Concert CW are simply the nicest classical guitars I have played (with the La Patrie Presentation close behind).
 I have no doubt that there are better classical instruments out there, but boy they have they got quite a benchmark to exceed.
 This has really reached the level of splitting hairs, nuance and personal preferences vs biases.
 I'm guessing that, past this point, you'd need to ask a full-time professional classical guitar player (if you could find one without a bias against hybrids), to get a more meaningful assessment

-Just FYI: Replacing any plastic components on guitars (e.g. nut and saddle), with bone ones can improve brightness and sustain.
+Just FYI: Replacing any plastic components on guitars (e.g. nut and saddle), with bone parts can improve brightness and sustain.
 In this case however the specifically engineered Tusq® nut and Graphtech saddle will remain in place for evaluation, for the foreseeable future.
 So far, after almost a year, there are no complaints.

 La Patrie Concert CW by Godin - Specifications